The secrets to baking amazing cakes!

 When you cream butter with sugar, you’re beating tiny air bubbles into the mixture which help the cake to rise.
 It can take at least 5-7 minutes and will end up looking very pale and light, by this time almost all of the sugar should have dissolved.
 Same goes for your fluffy buttercream icing!

 As soon as you add the raising agent to your cake (eg. self-raising flour, baking powder etc.), awesome chemical reactions start to take place releasing air into the mixture, get that light pillow of a cake into the oven ASAP to trap all that fluffy goodness in your mixture!
 Make sure you also fold lightly so that you don’t break too many of the air bubbles in the process.

 It’s so tempting, but try not to open the oven during the first two thirds of the baking time.
-I accidentally did this last week and ended up with a sad old deflated sponge (which made a delicious trifle)!
+We've definitely done this before and ended up with a sad deflated sponge (but it made a delicious trifle)!